Dre Campbell Farm

 7. Vacuum Sealing

 Blanch your vegetables first before shocking them in cold water.
-Next, drain them well and put them into vacuum sealer bags, then seal with your vacuum sealer.
+Next, drain them well and put them into vacuum sealer bags, then seal them with your vacuum sealer.

 Finally, put your vacuum-sealed packets in the freezer and use them when ready.